-- Follow the above recipe again starting at Step 10 till the end.
+- Follow the above recipe again starting at Step 9 until the end.
 Just add a bit of water if needed while blending to get desired thickness of sauce.

 Freezing Option - I typically make a larger batch of this sauce and freeze leftovers in freezable containers for quick go-to meals.
-Simply pull the sauce out of the freezer the day before to defrost, and give it a quick whirl in the blender to fix consistency before heating (I use my hand blender).
+Simply pull the sauce out of the freezer the day before to defrost, and give it a quick whirl in any blender to fix consistency before heating (I use my hand blender).

-For the Pasta - I recommend using any of the following: Whole Grain elbow pasta , Explore Cuisine Red Lentil Penne or Spaghetti, or Explore Cuisine Green Lentil Pasta (the last two options are both Gluten-Free and have 21g of protein per serving for a complete meal!), gluten-free brown rice pasta by Tinkyada, quinoa pasta, etc.
+For the Pasta - I recommend using any of the following: NOW Foods Quinoa Pasta, Whole Grain elbow pasta , Explore Cuisine Red Lentil Penne, or Explore Cuisine Green Lentil Pasta (the last two options are both Gluten-Free and have 21g of protein per serving for a complete meal!), gluten-free brown rice pasta by Tinkyada, quinoa pasta, etc.